Zielon/MICA/datasets/README.md

 ### Additional Information

 Please note that some subsets do not have an identical amount of subjects due to registration errors.

+#### BP4D+ Subset

+The original dataset contains 140 subjects from where we selected scans in neutral pose and successfully registered 127 FLAME meshes for them.

 #### FRGC Subset